Posts

 Delete an employee

-To save the effort and avoid winding up a local database, we will use Testcontainers that provide connection to ready dockerized database images.
-We will also need Spring Web, Lombok, Spring Data JDBC, PostgreSQL Driver, and DevTools dependencies.
+To save the effort and avoid winding up a local database, we will use the in-memory H2 database.
+We will also need Spring Web, Lombok, Spring Data JDBC, and DevTools dependencies.
 DevTools is a great time saver because you don’t have to restart the application every time you introduce changes, the recompilation is performed on the fly.

 Generate the project and open it in your IDE.